Answers to your questions!

 As a matter of fact, we do!
 Our veterinarians are capable of caring for and treating exotic animals such as birds, rabbits, ferrets, reptiles, rodents, and other small non-domestic animals.
 If you would like to inquire about more information regarding the variety of animals, we can offer medical assistance for call ABC Animal and Bird Clinic in Sugar Land at (281) 495-9445.

 Is there always room for boarding?

-The room is limited to a first-come, first-serve basis.
-You can schedule your stay but the earlier, the better.
+The room is limited to a first-come, first-served basis.
+You can schedule your stay, but the earlier, the better.
 Our boarding services are recognized as one of the best in the area, so spots go fast, especially during holidays.
 Some exotic animals require specific accessories such as their own cage, diet or lighting.
 Please contact ABC Animal and Bird Clinic in Sugar Land if you have any questions regarding boarding requirements or availability at 281-495-9445.

 Are you open 24 hours for emergencies?

 If you have any concerns or suspicions call us at (281) 495-9445.
 We recommend the following clinics if you find yourself in an after-hours emergency situation:

 1515 Lake Pointe Parkway

 Sugar Land, TX 77478 US

 Gulf Coast Veterinary Specialists